Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/The Debtor's Corp/Individuals.md

 ### Conclusion:

 Einar's tale is one of conflict and duality, a man torn between his past and his present, his sacred oaths to the land, and the pragmatic bonds of debt that now chain him.
-In the shadows of the great forests of **Ducatus Altus Silvarum**, he walks a thin line, a guardian still at heart, serving new masters yet never forgetting the call of the ancient woods.
+In the shadows of the great forests in Grenzmark, he walks a thin line, a guardian still at heart, serving new masters yet never forgetting the call of the ancient woods.
 His story within the Debtor's Corp is a testament to the resilience of the human spirit and the enduring power of faith, even in the face of exile and loss.

 ---
 ### Valtor, The Ensnared Alchemist

 **Background:**

-**Valtor** was once a renowned alchemist, celebrated across the **Archiducatus Aquilonis** for his groundbreaking discoveries and unparalleled skill in transmutation and medicinal concoctions.
+**Valtor** was once a renowned alchemist, celebrated across the **Principatus Ferri et Carbonis** for his groundbreaking discoveries and unparalleled skill in transmutation and medicinal concoctions.
 His talents not only brought him fame but also the attention of the **Fraternitas Argentarius**, who saw in him an asset too valuable to be left untethered.
 Valtor's pursuit of a legendary elixir—a concoction rumored to grant unparalleled healing abilities—became the linchpin in the Fraternitas's scheme.

 #### The Scheme: